bitprj/BitUniversity/Week1-Introduction/README.md

 Before we get started, first let's dive into exactly what this course is:

-The first half of this course consists of general discussions about related topics that vary between discussion of historical / recorded datasets to discussions about the tools you have learned and how you can you use them for your own projects.
+The first class of the weeks consists of discussion and research on about related topics that vary from historical to recently recorded datasets.

-The second half is meant to help prepare for these discussions.
-This portion of the course is a venture BitProject and Cal State Fullerton have begun to introduce the humanities curriculums with modern analytical thinking tools, primarily implemented through programming.
+The second class of the weeks are meant to help prepare for these discussions.
+This portion of the course is a venture BitProject and California State Fullerton have begun to introduce the humanities curriculum with modern analytical thinking tools, primarily implemented through programming.

 ### Tutorials:
-There are 8 Tutorials in this course.
-These tutorials will focus on helping you understand the modern tools used by data scientists and will range from simple to complex analysis.
+There are 7 Tutorials in this course.
+These tutorials will focus on helping you understand the tools used for working with and analyzing data.
+This analysis will range from beginner friendly to intuition based visualizations.

-Every week, you will learn a new tool and will be taught on how to use it effectively.
-We will do this by following a "building blocks" method of thinking, in which every topic will add as a step towards the end of a data science pipeline.
+Every week, you will learn a new tool and how to use it effectively.
+We will do this by following a "building blocks" method of thinking, in which every topic will add as a step towards the end of a data processing pipeline.

 You can reinforce your knowledge by working on graded 'Now Try This' exercises that are included in every tutorial notebook.

+### Homeworks
+Additionally, you will also have access to homeworks for the 7 Tutorials, these homeworks will be similar to the 'Now Try This' sections.

-By the last tutorial (Week 11), you will be ready and equipped with the complete resources to work through a dataset by utilizing the following skills:
+By the last tutorial, you will be ready and equipped with the complete resources to work through a dataset by utilizing the following skills:

-- Understanding Python base / built-in methods to work with data.
+- Understanding Python base/built-in methods to work with data.
-- Being able to convert data into a table (aka DataFrame) format and clean / filter for meaningful data.
+- Being able to convert data into a table (aka DataFrame) format and clean/filter for meaningful data.
 - Being able to visualize numerical data and find simple patterns.
 - Using visualization tools to visualize categorical data and perform statistical analysis on it.
-- Understanding the Concept of data modeling.
+- Understanding the concept of data modeling.

 ### Labs:
 There are 3 labs in this course.
 - Lab 1 is an individual assignment and requires you to use the concepts learned from Weeks 2,3 and 4.
 You will be working through the dataset step-by-step to draw insightful information using the resources provided.
 - Lab 2 is a group-based assignment which will involve using concepts from Weeks 2 through Weeks 8.
 For this lab, you will be going more in-depth with the dataset provided and will write a report on your findings.
 - Lab 3 is a two-week final project.
 This lab will allow you to choose one of the datasets provided and apply the complete machine learning pipeline from start to end.
 This will give you an opportunity to document your process and your results, in which you will present a final report that details your conclusions and insights.

 ### Grading:
 #### Tutorials: